 These are short job descriptions of the staff positions we hire each summer at Gwynn Valley.
-When completing a staff application, you can specify in which position(s) you are interested.
+When completing a staff application, you can specify which position(s) are of interest to you.

-Adventure Counselors have the same responsibilities as Cabin Counselors with the addition of leading adventure activities and assisting with community building.
-Experience in one or more of the following areas is required: Backpacking, Outdoor Living Skills, Earth Skills, Hiking, Canoeing (flat water & whitewater), Rock Climbing, Mountain Biking, Low Ropes Course & Initiatives.
-Adventure Counselors work as part of our Mountainside or Riverside Program Areas.
+Adventure Counselors work in our Mountainside or Riverside programs.
+They have the same responsibilities as Cabin Counselors with the addition of leading adventure activities and assisting with community building.
+Experience in one or more of the following areas is required: Backpacking, Outdoor Living Skills, Hiking, Canoeing (flat water & whitewater), Kayaking (whitewater) Rock Climbing, Mountain Biking, High Ropes Course & Initiatives.

 In our Mountainside and Riverside programs we work to build a strong sense of community through adventure activities.
-We offer programming in backpacking, earth skills, mountain biking, climbing, white water canoeing, pioneering skills and other activities.
-We are looking for staff who enjoy working with 11 to 14 year olds, have a passion for teaching, and have experience in leading outdoor pursuits.
-For more information on the Mountainside and Riverside programs please refer to the Program information pages.
+We offer programming in backpacking, mountain biking, climbing, white water canoeing, pioneering skills and other activities.
+We are looking for staff who enjoy working with 12 to 15 year olds, have a passion for teaching, and have experience in leading outdoor pursuits.

-As a Program Leader you will oversee ONE of the following program areas at camp: Waterfront, Crafts, Farm, Mill, Horseback Riding, Sports, Climbing, Mountain Biking, Kayaking, Camping Skills & Nature, or Fine Arts.
+As a Program Leader you will work primarily within our Main Camp program and oversee ONE of the following activity areas at camp: Waterfront, Kayaking, Climbing, Mountain Biking, Camping Skills + Nature, Sports + Archery, Horseback Riding, Farm, Grist Mill, Performing Arts, Crafts (Shady Grove / Fiber Arts, Messy Crafts), Pottery, Blacksmithing.
 Program Leaders are responsible for planning, designing and teaching a creative, educational, and fun program.
 Staff will also maintain a safe program while supervising staff who assist with teaching in a specific program area.
-Program Leaders will also participate in camp activities during the evening including community chores, campfire, special events, occasional cabin sitting, etc.
+Program Leaders will also participate in camp activities during the evening including community chores, evening program, special events, occasional cabin sitting, etc.

 Kitchen staff work as a team to prepare and serve hot meals to 300+ people, for each of our 3 meals each day.
 Staff generally work as part of a morning or afternoon shift.
 Kitchen roles include sanitation, food preparation, baking, cooking, special foods, management etc. Kitchen staff may commute from town or live on site in side rooms of cabins that house campers, however will not have direct responsibility for campers.